AM stereo: Magnavox System

 This system was developed by electronics manufacturer, Magnavox.
 It is a phase modulation system.
 It was initially declared the AM stereo standard by the FCC in 1980, but the FCC later declared that stations were free to choose any system.
-As with the Harris system, it was popular in the 1980s, but most stations stopped broadcasting in stereo, or downgraded to the C-QUAM system as time went on.
+As with the Harris system, it was popular in the 1980s, but most stations stopped broadcasting in stereo, or changed to the C-QUAM system as time went on.
 1190 WOWO in Fort Wayne, Indiana was the (then) 50,000-watt clear channel Magnavox flagship station.

 Motorola C-QUAM

 C-QUAM was developed and promoted primarily by Motorola, a longtime manufacturer of two-way radio equipment.
 It became the dominant system by the late 1980s, and was declared the official standard by the FCC in 1993.
 While many stations in the USA have since discontinued broadcasting in stereo, many still have the necessary equipment to do so.
 C-QUAM is still popular in some other parts of the world where it was declared the official standard such as Canada, Japan, and Australia.

 The C-QUAM exciter replaces the crystal stage in an AM transmitter.
 The C-QUAM signal, consists of a phase modulated portion which is made up of both the L+R and L-R audio information and a conventional L+R (mono) portion, which is amplitude modulated.
 C-QUAM is a modified form of quadrature modulation in that the phase modulated audio consists of both the L+R and L-R portions, modulated 90 degrees out of phase with each other.

 Including the L+R audio in the phase modulated portion of the signal is the very reason the C-QUAM method of AM Stereo is, as the name implies, 100% compatible with mono AM radios.
 This technique resolves a distortion issue which arises when left only or right only audio is transmitted using a basic L-R quadrature modulation approach.

 C-QUAM had been long criticized by the Kahn-Hazeltine system's creator, Leonard Kahn as being inferior to his system.
 First generation C-QUAM receivers suffered from "platform motion" effects when listening to stations received via skywave.
 Later improvements by Motorola minimized the platform motion effect and increased audio quality and stereo separation, especially on AMAX-certified receivers in the 1990s.